Help us improve your experience.

 Do you have time for a two-minute survey?

-The Juniper Networks IDP system detects and prevents network threats by monitoring traffic for malicious activity.
-It uses a signature database to identify attacks and applies security policies for real-time mitigation.
-It enhances network security and provides proactive threat detection and response.
+The Juniper Networks IDP system enhances network security by detecting and preventing threats.
+It monitors traffic for malicious activity, uses a signature database to identify attacks, and applies security policies for real-time mitigation.
+This system provides proactive threat detection and response.

 Intrusion detection is the process of monitoring the events occurring in your network and analyzing the events for signs of possible incidents, violations, or imminent threats to your security policies.
 Intrusion prevention is the process of performing intrusion detection and then stopping the detected incidents.
-These security measures are available as intrusion detection systems (IDS) and intrusion prevention systems (IPS), which become part of your network to detect and stop potential incidents.
+The security measures are IDS and IPS, which become part of your network to detect and stop potential incidents.

-• Proactive Threat Prevention—Stops attacks before they can cause damage.
+• Proactive Threat Prevention—Prevents attacks from causing damage.

 • Network Visibility—Provides insights into potential security issues.